Overview – Knowledge from Reason

 “discoverable by the mere operation of thought, without dependence on what is any where existent in the universe” (i.e. they are known a priori) Can’t be established purely by thought and thus require empirical observation to establish their truth (i.e. they are known a posteriori)

-The key feature of a relation of ideas is that it cannot be denied without a contradiction (e.g. ‘triangles do not have 3 sides’ is logically contradictory) The key feature of a matter of fact is that there is no logical contradiction in it being false (e.g. ‘grass is not green’ is false but it is not logically contradictory)
+The key feature of a relation of ideas is that it cannot be denied without a contradiction (e.g. ‘triangles do not have 3 sides’ is logically contradictory and inconceivable to the mind) The key feature of a matter of fact is that there is no logical contradiction in it being false (e.g. ‘grass is not green’ is false but it is not logically contradictory and so can be conceived of in the mind (e.g. as red grass))

-Applied to the trademark argument, we could say there is no contradiction that results from denying premise 4 (“the cause of an effect must be as real as the effect”).
-This shows that premise 4 is a matter of fact and not a relation of ideas, and thus can only be known a posteriori.
+Applied to the trademark argument, we could say there is no contradiction that results from denying the causal adequacy principle (“the cause of an effect must be as real as the effect”).
+For example, we can coherently conceive of a cause with less reality than the effect (e.g. developing a physical bruise after getting punched by a non-physical ghost).
+This shows that premise 4 can only be known as a matter of fact and not a relation of ideas, and thus can only be known a posteriori.
 So, Descartes’ trademark argument is not entirely a priori and thus fails to establish rationalism.

 Similarly, we can argue that Descartes’ argument for the existence of the external world also relies on a posteriori matters of fact.
 For example, premise 2 states that “my perceptions cannot be caused by my own mind because they are involuntary” but there is no contradiction that results from denying this claim.
+For example, dreams are caused by one’s own mind but are nevertheless involuntary and so we can coherently imagine that this premise is false.
 Thus, Descartes’ argument for the existence of the external world is not entirely a priori either and so fails to establish rationalism.

 Innate knowledge